48

 Below Average Value

-Areas of concern include a 31.5% graduation rate and concerning loan repayment rates and a long payback period.
+What to keep an eye on: its 31.5% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $17,000 against $45,079 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $17,000 against $45,079 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links